Committee’s Official Designation

 The National Mammography Quality Assurance Advisory Committee is established pursuant to 42 U.S.C.
 Sec.
-263b(n), the committee as governed by the provisions of Public Law 92-463 (5 U.S.C.
-App.
-2), the Federal Advisory Committee Act which sets forth standards for the formation and use of advisory committees.
+263b(n), the committee is governed by the provisions of Public Law 92-463, as amended (5 U.S.C.
+1001 et seq.), the Federal Advisory Committee Act.

 Objectives and Scope of Activities

 Description of Duties

 The Committee shall advise the HHS Secretary and Commissioner of Food and Drug Administration or designee on:

 (A) developing appropriate quality standards and regulations for mammography facilities;